Mohamednajdawi/quiz_hub/docs/blog/social-media-posts.md

 Built by students, for students.

-quizhub.com
+progrezz.com

 #SoftwareEngineering #WebDevelopment #TechStack
 ```

 ### Post 3: Use Case Story
 ```
-Real story: How Quiz Hub helped a student prepare for finals
+Real story: How Progrezz helped a student prepare for finals

 Sarah had 15 PDF chapters to review for her biology final.
 Creating practice questions would take days.

-With Quiz Hub:
+With Progrezz:
 • Uploaded all PDFs to Student Hub
 • Generated 15 quiz sets (one per chapter)
 • Studied with interactive flashcards